Cryotherapy

 - It is a freezing procedure that destroys abnormal cells.

-- In about 6 or 8 weeks, healthy cells will replace those that were frozen and destroyed.
+- In about 6 or 8 weeks, healthy cells replace those that were frozen and destroyed.

-- Cryotherapy is often done after cervical dysplasia is diagnosed, as well as for other reasons.
+- It is often done after cervical dysplasia is diagnosed, as well as for other reasons.

 How is cryotherapy done?

-- A plastic speculum will be put into your vagina.
-This is so the doctor can see your cervix.
+- A plastic speculum is put into your vagina.
+This is so the doctor can see your cervix..

 - A round metal probe is gently put on the cervix.

 - You will hear a soft hissing sound caused by a special gas circulating in the probe.
-This gas provides the freezing temperatures.
+This gas freezes the cells.

 - This takes about 5 to 10 minutes.